nallen05/old-norse/bifrost/README.md

 Defining & managing CBOX click regions

-`WITH-BIFROST-CBOX (reset-p &body body)`
+`WITH-CBOX-LAYER (reset-p &body body)`
-  - setup so that `REGISTER-CBOX!`, `LOOKUP-CBOX`, `CBOX-READ` & `CBOX-READ-NO-HANG` can be called within `BODY`
+  - creates a scoping for setup so that `REGISTER-CBOX!`
-  - if `RESET-P` is non-null, then a brand new context stack is created, forgetting about any CBOXES defined outside of the scope of this form.
+  - if `RESET-P` is truthy, then a brand new context stack is created, forgetting about any CBOXES defined outside of the scope of this form.
 Run this when initializing a new screen or popup that takes over the entire screen
   - if `RESET-P` is null, then the current context binding is inherited & will be matched.
 Use this when a subscreen or popup builds upon a main screen.
   - once `WITH-BIFROST-CBOX` returns, CBOXES registed by `REGISTER-CBOX!` within `BODY` will be forgotten

 `REGISTER-CBOX! (identifier &key (min-row *cbox-min-row*) (min-column *cbox-min-column*) (max-row *cbox-max-row*) (max-column *cbox-max-column*))`
   - defines a new CBOX, mapping to a rectangular area on the screen
     - `MIN-COLUMN`/`MIN-ROW` should define the upper left hand corner of the rectangle
     - `MAX-COLUMN`/`MAX-ROW` should define the lower right hand corner of the rectangle

-`*CBOX-MIN-ROW*, *CBOX-MIN-COLUMN*, *CBOX-MAX-ROW*, *CBOX-MAX-COLUMN*`
-  - these are the default rectangular coordinates used by `REGISTER-CBOX!`
-  - they are intended to be set by code drawing to the screen (such as `SKALD:SPRITE` before calling `REGISTER-CBOX!` to make it easier for CBOX regions to match what is drawn on the screen

 Reading mouse/tap events from the terminal

-`LOOKUP-CBOX (row column)`
-  - Exposed to troubleshoot CBOXES matching based on terminal row/column.
+ - `FIND-CBOX (row column)` - Exposed to troubleshoot CBOXES matching based on terminal row/column.
-  - This is provided for debugging/troubleshooting only

-`CBOX-PRESSED-P (identifier &key (test #'equalp))` returns `T` if the CBOX with the given `IDENTIFIER` is currently pressed this is determined by checking `*ACTIVE-CBOX-PRESSED*`

-`*CBOX*`
-   - a `CBOX` object; set by `BIFROST-READ` & `BIFROST-READ-NO-HANG`
-   - this is the main way you know what was clicked on

-`*ACTIVE-CBOX-PRESSED*`
- -  if a CBOX is pressed, then this is set to it until it is released by reading another rune

-`CBOX, CBOX-P, CBOX-IDENTIFIER, CBOX-MIN-ROW, CBOX-MIN-COLUMN, CBOX-MAX-ROW, CBOX-MAX-COLUMN`
-  - for interacting with the `*CBOX*` and `*ACTIVE-CBOX-PRESSED*` objects

 ## debugging